BarbriSFCourseDetails

 II.
 Analyzing real property construction contracts

 III.
-Sales tax considerations by entity type
+Sales tax considerations by customer type

 IV.
-Sales tax considerations for property types
+Sales tax considerations by property type

 Benefits